samchristywork/dsml2/README.md

 ## Overview

+Traditional document preparation systems like Microsoft Word, Libreoffice, and LaTeX conceptualize text elements as rectangles, and use collision and reflow algorithms to format text around these rectangles.
+This is great for long form textual content like books, essays, and scientific papers, but is a poor solution for more structured documents like infographics, résumés, and websites.
+For the latter category, tree-based document preparation systems like HTML/CSS, and XML are superior.

-DSML2 is a subset of the JSON programming language that is used for typesetting documents.
+DSML Version 2 is a tree based documentation system designed to fill the gap where Word and LaTeX are too inflexible, and HTML/CSS doesn't apply.
+DSML2 it is a subset of the JSON data interchange format that is used for typesetting documents.
 This repository contains the source for the interpreter for this language, and associated sample files.